Curriculum Updates from K-4 Specials

 1st graders went out to the science garden planted by students last spring, and sketched beautiful sunflowers.
 We then painted enormous sunflowers.
 We looked at the art of Vincent vanGogh.

 Inspired by my kayak down the Ipswich river, 2nd graders created a stunning display of waterlillies.
 We looked at the paintings of Claude Monet and even learned from some students who actually had been to his gardens in Giverny, France!
 We then learned the difference between realistic and abstract art by looking at the paintings and collages of Henri Matisse, in designing our sketchbook covers.

 3rd graders played expression charades and then created collaged self portraits.
 Before gluing down their favorite expression, they had to move the eyebrows and mouth to create 2 different emotions to realize how impactful these facial features can be.

 Grade 1 is learning about repeating phenomena on earth, such as day and night and the seasons.
 They have been exploring shadows as evidence of the earth’s motion.
 Grade 2 is learning about the work scientists do by conducting an experiment about melting crayons.
 Ask your child what their hypothesis was.
 We will explore food chains and food webs.
 Grade 3 have become robotic engineers, building NXT-bots which walk in a silly way.
-Grade 4 students are working as scientists making slime and testing its properties.
-They are also gathering evidence to support their understanding of the earth’s daily rotation in space.
+Grade 4 students are working as engineers designing, building and competing Suma-wrestling robots using Lego EV3 technology.